kishoredn/order-processing-assignment/README.md

 Lightweight local e-commerce order pipeline example.

 What this repo contains
-- FastAPI endpoints to expose user/global stats and invalid orders.
+- FastAPI endpoints to expose user/global stats, leaderboards, and invalid orders.
 - A worker that consumes order messages from SQS (Localstack) and processes them.
-- Redis-only storage primitives for aggregates + invalid message channel.
+- Redis-only storage primitives for aggregates, leaderboards, and invalid message channel.
 - Small unit tests and helper scripts to replay invalids / populate SQS.

 Status (what's implemented)